tjr1974/Silk-Road-Legends-of-Wulin/documentation/server design document.md

 # MUD Game Server Design Document

 This document provides a detailed and comprehensive framework for developing a MUD (Multi-User Dungeon) game server.
 It outlines the architecture, core components, key features of the server implementation, server management, various aspects of game development, and best practices for creating a robust and scalable gaming platform.
-Remember to implement proper error handling, logging, and security measures throughout the server implementation.

-## I. Technology Stack and Core Requirements
+## I. Technology Stack and Core Server System Requirements

-### 1. Server Environment
+### 1. Core Server System
 - Node.js as the runtime environment
   - Leverage asynchronous I/O and event-driven architecture
   - Use the latest LTS version for stability and performance